return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_framebuffer_c.rst

 This function is deprecated.
-For driver-private framebuffers it is not recommended to embed a framebuffer struct info fbdev struct, instead, a framebuffer pointer is preferred and \ :c:func:`drm_framebuffer_unreference`\  should be called when the framebuffer is to be cleaned up.
+For driver-private framebuffers it is not recommended to embed a framebuffer struct info fbdev struct, instead, a framebuffer pointer is preferred and \ :c:func:`drm_framebuffer_put`\  should be called when the framebuffer is to be cleaned up.

 .. _`drm_framebuffer_cleanup`: